nubificus/vaccel/README.md

 meson configure build
 ```

-vAccelRT specific options can be found in the `Project Options`
+vAccel specific options can be found in the `Project Options`
 section.

 You can find more meson command examples in